graphops/graphcast-registry/README.md

 ## Features

-Graphcast Registry contract allows an address to set GraphcastID by calling `setGraphcastIDFor(graphcastID_address)`.
+Graphcast Registry contract allows an address to set GraphcastID by calling `setGraphcastID(indexer_address, graphcastID_address)` as either indexer or indexer operator, or calling `setGraphcastID(graphcastID_address)` as the indexer address.
 The relationship between an indexer address to its GraphcastID is limited to 1:1, and cannot be set to itself.
 This restriction provides consistency and security for the indexer identity to operate on Graphcast as one GraphcastID operating across radio applications.

 The initial GraphcastID for all addresses are simply 0x0.
 Calling `setGraphcastIDFor` with a new address will overwrite the previous relationship, and can be unset completely by setting the address back to 0x0.